You will take five core modules plus one module related to your degree.

 Mentoring and Coaching in Action (20 credits)

-The module aims to enable you to build on the mentoring and coaching knowledge and skills gained at level 4 and 5.
+The module aims to enable you to build on the mentoring and coaching knowledge and skills gained in year 1 and 2.
 It will provide you with a work-related opportunity to put theory into practice by becoming a peer mentor or coach.

 Working with clients in groups (20 credits)